duda

 --data '{"permissions":["LIMITED_EDITING","PUBLISH","REPUBLISH"]}'

-In this example, we are giving the user access to a specific website by using both the user ID we chose in the previous step, and the “site_name” we received from our create website API call.
+In this example, we are giving the user access to a specific website by using both the user ID we chose in the previous step, and the site_name we received from our create website API call.
 By passing in permissions for LIMITED_EDITING, PUBLISH and REPUBLISH, the user will be presented with a very simple editor that only allows them to change existing content.
 They will not be able to add or delete widgets and content, or add or remove additional pages.
-A full listing of permissions can be retrieved from the all permissions API endpoint.
+A full listing of permissions can be retrieved from the list client permissions API endpoint.
 Using permissions, it's possible to give different users varying degrees of access to the same site.

-Sending Users to the Editor
+Sending users to the editor

 With these additional API calls, we have all the pieces we need to allow a user to edit their site.
 The last step is utilizing the SSO API endpoint to move the user from your SaaS application to the white-labeled editor.

-Within your application's UI, we'll need some sort of 'Edit Website' button that appears after a site has been created for the logged in user or organization.
+Within your application's UI, we'll need some sort of "Edit Website" button that appears after a site has been created for the logged in user or organization.
 This button, when clicked, will issue the call to the SSO endpoint, utilizing the same user identifier you chose in the create user step.
 The API response will include an editor URL to which you can immediately redirect the browser.

 It's important this call is made at the time of intent — you don't want to make the call to the SSO endpoint on application load and cache the return URL for a long period.
 The URLs are only valid for a maximum of two minutes for security reasons.
 It's best to make the call when the user has actually interacted with the button.

 In addition to the site name and user ID.
 You will need to supply a target query parameter.
 This allows you to deep-link into the Duda application to areas such as the template picker, stats page, or dashboard.
-In the case of SaaS integrations, you almost always want to send the user directly to the site editor, so we provide a value of “EDITOR.”
+In the case of SaaS integrations, you almost always want to send the user directly to the site editor, so we provide a value of EDITOR.

 curl --request POST \